bitaemi/rxjs-reactive-patterns/README.md

 Observe the similarities between BROWSER EVENTS and reactive programming:

 - we can register a listener (subscriber) to the browser events (streaming of data about events)

-- the listener is a function that is called multiple times - invoked by a third party mechanism
+- the listener is a function that is called multiple times - invoked by a third-party mechanism

 - we cannot trigger events on behalf of the browser